Rising Sun Pictures

-Rising Sun Pictures (RSP) is an Australian visual effects company headquartered in Adelaide, South Australia, co-founded and headed by Tony Clark.
-Since April 2021 it has been owned by FuseFX.
-Its film and television credits include Black Widow, Ford v Ferrari, Spider-Man: Far from Home, Game of Thrones, and Thor: Ragnarok.
+Rising Sun Pictures (RSP) is an Australian visual effects and computer animation company headquartered in Adelaide, South Australia, led by Alexandra Daunt Watney.
+Since September 2023, it has been owned by Pitch Black Company.
+Its film and television credits include Furiosa: A Mad Max Saga, Deadpool & Wolverine, Charlotte's Web, Sonic the Hedgehog and Knuckles.

 History

 The company was founded in 1995 by Tony Clark, Wayne Lewis, and Gail Fuller in Adelaide.
 It is named after the Rising Sun Inn in the Adelaide suburb of Kensington, where they held their first meeting.

-In 2015 RSP formed a partnership with the University of South Australia whereby nine Bachelor of Media Arts students would work at RSP as part of their degree.
+In 2015, RSP formed a partnership with the University of South Australia whereby nine Bachelor of Media Arts students would work at RSP as part of their degree.
 This collaboration continues as of 2022, with graduates in high demand and several subsequently employed at RSP.

 In 2016, the company launched a production office in Sydney, located at Fox Studios Australia.
 This is intended to support both local Australian filmmakers (many of whom are based nearby and use Fox for shooting, editorial and other production and post-production work) as well as its ongoing work with international clients.
 Having a base in Sydney would allow RSP to become involved at an earlier stage of production.
+This office has since been closed down.

 During the COVID-19 pandemic, Australia's relative insulation from the worst effects allowed film and television production to continue in near-normal conditions, including the production of Mortal Kombat in Adelaide.

 In March 2021 RSP expanded its offices and studios.
 In mid-2021, it opened a small production studio in Southbank precinct of Brisbane, Queensland.

 In April 2021, Los Angeles-based FuseFX acquired Rising Sun Pictures.
 No operational changes were planned at the company, which would continue to maintain its brand, but the acquisition would allow it to expand further.

 Rising Sun has worked with the Australian Institute for Machine Learning, enabling it to develop some cutting-edge new tools.

+In January 2023, the Pitch Black Company was founded to encompass all of the brands owned by the now defunct Fuse Group.
+This includes Folks VFX, FuseFX, Rising Sun Pictures and El Ranchito VFX.

 Description and people

-RSP's offices are in Pulteney Street, Adelaide city centre.
+RSP's offices are located across Australia, with the head office located on Flinders Street, in Adelaide.